At Your Service

 English/Writing Placement Test

 Enrollment in any English course (ENG prefix) is contingent upon certain criteria.
 ENG 101 and 102 fulfill general education requirements in communication for ECC degrees and transfer.
+ACT, SAT and English Essay placement test scores are valid for five years from the date the test was taken.

 Any student wishing to take an English (ENG prefix) course must take the ECC English placement test OR meet one of the following criteria: